du-lab/Trace/README.md

 ```

 ### Adjust Parameters
-Reference parameter descriptions at: https://drive.google.com/file/d/1sFaYOJhUzy4CGAyHIkhhx4Vdc1x7Sx9x/view?usp=sharing
+Reference parameter descriptions at: https://drive.google.com/file/d/1sFaYOJhUzy4CGAyHIkhhx4Vdc1x7Sx9x/view?usp=sharing.
-Check `MasterConfig.py` for all variables that are adjustable, such as necessary file paths.
+Check `MasterConfig.py` for all variables that are adjustable, such as all necessary file paths that must be initialized.
 Change any parameter using the params object:
 ```
 from MasterConfig import params